 NPWR Investors Have Opportunity To Lead NET Power Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of NET Power Inc. (NYSE: NPWR , NPWR) between June 9, 2023 and March 7, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 17, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of NET Power Inc. (NYSE: NPWR , NPWR) between June 9, 2023 and March 7, 2025, both dates inclusive (the "Class Period"), of the important June 17, 2025 lead plaintiff deadline.

 So What: If you purchased NET Power securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.